ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 # Registry Stored Query
-Transaction to lookup the document metadata for the documents stored in a patients EPR.
+Transaction to lookup the document metadata for the documents stored in a patient's EPR.
+Primary systems shall use this transaction to view the metadata of the available documents for to display the data in the UI.

 **CONTENTS**